LPGhatguy/mab/README.md

 * A more robust version of [Facebook's codemod](https://github.com/facebook/codemod)

 ## TODO
-* Rewrite parser units to return `Result` to allow reporting of actual errors
+* Compress parser using macros
 * Flesh out grammar
 * Implement LKG system like TypeScript